What is Internal Communication?

 1. Communicate up and all across

 They should engage the individual supervisors while announcing any significant information.
-Employee engagement is enhanced by about 44 percent when they involve individual supervisors.
-The internal communication, in turn, would provide all the pertinent news, tools, and other communication support to these supervisors who spread the news among their respective subordinates.
-The employees also must have a chance to share their frank opinion without any fear of reprisals from the top management.
+Involving individual supervisors enhances employee engagement by about 44 percent.
+The internal communication, in turn, would provide all the pertinent news, tools, and other communication support to these supervisors who spread the news among their subordinates.
+The employees also must have a chance to share their frank opinion without fearing reprisals from the top management.
 Then only the ultimate objective of the news is complete.
-And this is called the bottom-up internal communication strategy, which results in two-way communication.
+They call this the bottom-up internal communication strategy, which results in two-way communication.

-Through a bottom-up internal communication strategy, employees can easily share their feedback and ideas.
-They can discuss candidly with the management.
+Employees can easily share their feedback and ideas through a bottom-up internal communication strategy.
+They can discuss this candidly with the management.
 The management can reap the advantages of an effective internal communication strategy:

 - Revitalize communication structure by syncing it to the cloud